meshery/meshery/docs/pages/project/contributing/contributing-cli.md

 You will need to provide a short and long description of the command for the help pages and also for the Meshery Documentation.

+## Refactoring Mesheryctl Code

+The mesheryctl code needs to be refactored for the ease of management, to improve the readbility of the code, for making it easier for using the utility packages.

+For now, the meshconfig has been refactored to have getters and setters which can further be used to manipulate any config.
+For example, reading or changing the context version has now been a lot easier with the help of specific getters and setters, a central function has also been added to write the config.yaml file.

+The workflow for changing the contexts would be:
+- Change the context struct
+- Update the config struct with the new context
+- Write the new config to the config.yaml file

+Here are some examples of how the getters and setters of some defined structs are being used:

+Let us take an example of the `struct Context`, having the parameter `Token`, the code has been refactored to use `func(ctx *Context) GetToken()` for returning the token of the current context, and `func(ctx *Context) SetToken()` has been used for setting the token of the current context.

+Similarly, for the `struct Mesheryctlconfig`, having the `Tokens` parameter has a function named `func (mc *MesheryCtlConfig) GetTokens() *[]Token` which is being used to return the tokens present in the config file.

+There are more similar changes made, the changes can be viewed in `/mesheryctl/internal/cli/root/config/config.go` file and all the usages of the config/struct throughout the codebase has been modified to use the new struct functions.

 # Writing unit tests and integration tests for mesheryctl

  Unit tests and integration tests are essential to make each mesheryctl release robust and fault tolerant.